ttompk/als/readme.md

 These data where collected over several time points.
 To use the ALSFRS scores in the model, the repeated measures had to be distilled to one value (or 2 in case of a polynomial fit) for each subject.
 This value would then be used in the model to predict survival.

-To detect rate of decreasing function, a linear regression line was fitted to each subject's indivual ALSFRS responses and the combined score.
+To detect rate of decreasing function, a linear regression line was fitted to each subject's indivual ALSFRS responses and the total combined score.
 As suggested by [Karanevich et al](https://www.ncbi.nlm.nih.gov/pubmed/29409450) an additional maximal score of 4 for each question (40 points total) was added for each subject at the time of disease onset.
 The onset-anchored point was critical to stabilizing the slope of the linear model (increased bias, decreased variance) for each subject.
 An assumption was made that each subject was completely functional prior to disease symptoms.

 ![pre_mod_alsfrs](https://github.com/ttompk/als/blob/master/images/alsfrs_start.png)